netlify/build/README.md

 ## CLI commands

+Like [Netlify dev](https://www.netlify.com/products/dev/), Netlify build runs locally and in the remote CI context

+To execute your build locally, run the following CLI command:

 ```
 netlify build
 ```

+It's also possible to "try before you buy" and test out the build flow before executing any code with the `dry` run flag.

-Test out the build flow.
-This will output everything that happens in the build flow without executing the plugins.
+The `--dry` flag will output everything that happens in the build flow without executing the plugin lifecycle methods.

+To execute a test run of the build locally, run the following CLI command:

 ```
 netlify build --dry